 As part of this process, you should always consult with an attorney or estate planning law office who is familiar with inheritance planning law.

 Resident in Washington County should have at least three documents essential to good inheritance planning:

 1. a Will

 2. a Power of Attorney for Health Care, and

 Preparing a will is not a complicated process.
 You can find sample wills on the internet or in the Wisconsin state statutes.
 However, when creating a will, you must be careful that the will addresses your particular financial and family situation.
 Most basic

-You should have a personal will prepared for you by a competent inheritance planning lawyer.
+You should have a personal will prepared for you by a competent inheritance planning attorney.
 Your last will and testament is an important document.
 Drafting a Will should always be done with the help of an estate planning lawyer.
 The will you create will allow you to direct who your heirs are and how your heirs will inherit your estate after your death.
-Having a lawyer draft a simple will is not expensive.
+Having an attorney draft a simple will is not expensive.
 What is expensive is dying intestate (which means dying without creating a will).
 There can be

 When you become involved in the process of writing a will, it may become evident that establishing a trust or several trusts will benefit your estate plan.
 Depending upon the size of your estate in Washington County, a trust may help you avoid or reduce inheritance tax also known as death taxes.
 There are several types of trusts that can be established including a family trust, revocable trust, irrevocable trust

 You may have heard of the term, living will.
 What is a living will?
 It is not a will since it does not convey assets.
-A living will is a document which gives an agent of your choosing the right to make health care decisions on your behalf when you are incapacitated.
-The living will contains your advance directives related to what you desire regarding
+A living will is a document which gives an agent of your choosing the right to take

 A Financial POA allows your named agent to sell